riteshzz29/LyricVibe/README.md

 ## Works best on

-YouTube Music > Spotify > soundcloud (Spotify doesn't expose a proper audio element so timing is slightly trickier, but it works well)
+YouTube Music > SoundCloud > Spotify (Spotify doesn't expose a proper audio element so timing is slightly trickier, but it works well)

 ---